ploomber/projects/templates/mlflow/README.md

 Upon initialization, go to [http://127.0.0.1:5000](http://127.0.0.1:5000) to open MLflow (`5000` is the default port, but it may change, check out the URL printed in the terminal)

-*If you're running this example on Binder:*

-The URL in your browser should look like this `https://{x}.mybinder.org/user/ploomber-{y}/lab/tree/projects/mlflow`.
-Copy the URL, open a new tab and delete everything after the `ploomber-y` portion (in our case, that would be `lab/tree/projects/mlflow`) and append `proxy/5000/` (note the trailing `/`), your URL should look like this: `https://{x}.mybinder.org/user/ploomber-{y}/proxy/5000/`.

 <!-- #region -->
 ## Visualizing results in MLflow (CLI)